ironcev/thp.im/_posts/2015-04-17-the-three-laws-of-a-symptom-fix.md

 ---
 title: The Three Laws of a Symptom Fix
-subtitle: Three inevitable consequences of fixing a symptom and not the cause of a bug
+subtitle: "Fixing a symptom of a bug and not its cause brings indeed some serious consequences ;-)"
-description: This blog post presents three inevitable consequences of fixing a symptom and not the cause of a bug.
 tags: bug symptom-fix symptom-fix-series-part blog-post-series
 ---
 <p class='alert alert-info'>